Azure/terraform/quickstart/101-vm-cluster-linux/readme.md

 ## Example

-To see how to run this example, see [Create an Azure VM cluster with Terraform and HC](https://learn.microsoft.com/azure/developer/terraform/create-vm-cluster-with-infrastructure).
+To see how to run this example, see [Create an Azure Linux VM cluster with Terraform](https://learn.microsoft.com/azure/developer/terraform/create-vm-cluster-with-infrastructure).